Population Movements and Genetics Reading Answers: IELTS Reading Practice Test

 Answer location: Paragraph D, Line 6

-Explanation: This is false because the second wave brought Na-Dene hunters, not Eskimo people.
+Explanation: It is false because the second wave brought Na-Dene hunters, not Eskimo people.
 The Eskimos arrived in the third wave of migration.

-5. Douglas Wallace's research on mitochondrial DNA confirmed a single migration into the Americas.
+5. Douglas Wallace’s research on mitochondrial DNA confirmed that all Native Americans share the same ancestral population.

 7. Greenberg’s linguistic theory about Native American languages is widely accepted by all linguists.